Jesssullivan/timberbuddy/README.md

 - some stuff to toggle (in my dev unit, I used these [12v pilot lamps](https://www.amazon.com/dp/B0CYG8YGP3?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1) to simulate hydrolytic solenoids firing)
 - an encoder to read from

+#### Most importantly:

-- ***Expertise in typescript, sveltekit, postcss, websocket programming, tailwind, vite adapters, ansible deployment strategies, node server development, express applications, debugging with cython, i2c bus programming, atomic execution paradigms, linux init systems, wayland for HID implementations, NIC and SOC power management on SBCs and some shell scripting.***
+***Expertise in typescript, sveltekit, postcss, websocket programming, tailwind, vite adapters, ansible deployment strategies, node server development, express applications, debugging with cython, i2c bus programming, atomic execution paradigms, linux init systems, wayland for HID implementations, NIC and SOC power management on SBCs and shell scripting.
+This project is not done.
+This repo is provided as an as-is archive of work.***

 ## How to build it: